Community Engagement in Action

 Communicating Advisory Information

-The CEC works to engage state and local health departments, produces resources for educators and public health professionals, and disseminates best practices.
-The 2019 and 2023 NC Fish Forums where we explored innovative approaches to increase understanding of the FCA process, foster greater collaboration among stakeholders, and identify opportunities to improve existing processes.
-To learn more about the Forum, read the white paper, and learn more about our ongoing work, click here.
-In partnership with the Duke University Superfund Center, we’ve been working on a one-stop-shop for communicating fish consumption advisories to vulnerable communities.
-This manual walks you through best practices when it comes to messaging, language, channels of communication, and dealing with pitfalls.
-To learn more about our work with the Duke team, this story highlights the translational science behind fish consumption advisories.
+The CEC engages state and local health departments, produces resources for educators and public health professionals, and disseminates best practices related to fish consumption advisories.
+During our NC Fish Forums, we explored innovative approaches to increase understanding of the FCA process, foster greater collaboration among stakeholders, and identify opportunities to improve existing processes.
+Learn more about the Forum and our ongoing work here.

 PFAS Chemicals